Endpoints

 - To overwrite the default constructing of the external url from the provided

-.
+path.
 This should usually not be needed. - To use an external Endpoint.

-work-in-process extension draft, currently available at: https://zachmann.github.io/openid-federation-entity-collection/main.html
+work-in-progress extension draft, currently available at: https://zachmann.github.io/openid-federation-entity-collection/main.html

 This endpoint is optional.